-13 The due diligence assessment seeks to confirm that NZNGOs are currently meeting due diligence standards and are already actively applying the policies and processes described in the mandatory documentation., Policies developed for the purpose of meeting the due diligence standards will generally not be accepted as NGOs will need to demonstrate ongoing review of policies, with the exception of mandatory documents marked with one asterisk (i.e. a letter of support from the in-country partner) and the documents noted via the footnotes in the due diligence as being able to be under development.
+&lt;sup>10 The due diligence assessment seeks to confirm that NZNGOs are currently meeting due diligence standards and are already actively applying the policies and processes described in the mandatory documentation., Policies developed for the purpose of meeting the due diligence standards will generally not be accepted as NGOs will need to demonstrate ongoing review of policies, with the exception of mandatory documents marked with one asterisk\ (i.e. a letter of support from the in-country partner) and the documents noted via the footnotes in the due diligence as being able to be under development.

-international development sector.
+MINISTRY OF FOREIGN AFFAIRS AND TRADE GUIDELINE FOR ADMINISTRATORS AND APPLICANTS MANATŪ AORERE international development sector.
 MFAT's due diligence is a rigorous evidence-based process, which seeks to provide the Government and New Zealand taxpayers with the reassurance that organisations receiving funding have been objectively and independently verified as meeting key criteria.